Adsense

 Monday, 24 November 2008

-Learning the Local Lingo while Teaching ESL
+Learning the Local Lingo while Teaching EFL

 This is part 2 of learning the local lingo and is guest post written by James Zerfoss.
-For more tips take a look at the language hacking guide by Benny the Irish Polyglot, the owner of Fluent in 3 Months.

-Some people teach ESL because they would like to learn the local language.
+Some people teach ESL* because they would like to learn the local language.
 This is a great opportunity for many native English speakers.
 The one drawback is that you will be spending four or five hours a day teaching English.
 That means that you will be required to speak English during those hours.
 Furthermore it will likely put you in a community of English speakers.
 I think this is one major determining factor as to how well students acquire a foreign language.
+There are lots of tips for learning a foreign language.

 I am currently attending a university in Taipei every morning to learn Mandarin and working as an English teacher in the afternoon.
 The one major obstacle I see for most people, not only for native English speakers is that many people spend most of their free time speaking their native language with friends from their country.